 Another favourite activity among locals and guests alike in Victoria in January is the final few days of the Magic of Christmas display at Butchart Gardens.
 Until early January, you can enjoy the colourfully lit gardens, the Twelve days of Christmas display, traditional carollers, ice skating and of course hot chocolate and gingerbread by the fire.
 Get tickets to Butchart Gardens here.

-In 2022, the Chinese New Year will be celebrated on February 1st.
+In 2023, the Chinese New Year will be celebrated on January 29th.
 This celebration begins at the new moon that falls between 21 January and 20 February, so it's not always in one particular month.
 It's a special celebration that you're sure to enjoy.
-2022 is the Year of the Tiger.
+2023 is the Year of the Rabbit.
 Check out the China Town page for details on the celebration and watch the 2019 lion dance parade here.

 I truly hope you enjoy your visit to Victoria in January.